Bread Financial Review 2023

 Is Bread Financial FDIC-insured?

 Yes, Bread Financial is a member-FDIC financial institution.
-This means that any deposits you make into your Bread account are protected for up to $250,000 in the event that the bank fails.
+This means that any deposits you make into your Bread account are protected for up to $250,000 if the bank fails.

 Who owns Bread Financial?

-Bread Financial is its own publicly-traded company.
-The company as it stands today is the result of multiple mergers and acquisitions.
+Bread Financial is its own publicly traded company.
+The company as it stands today results from multiple mergers and acquisitions.
 In the past, it went by the names of Comenity Direct and Alliance Data.

 Did Comenity change its name?